-In order to reach students in the most effective, age-appropriate way possible, we have developed a 6-lesson high school version and a 2-lesson middle school version of the Prevention Project™ program.
+In order to reach students in the most effective, age-appropriate way possible, we have developed a 6-lesson high school version, a 2-lesson middle school version, and a grade-by-grade middle school version of the Prevention Project™ program.

 High School Curriculum Lesson Outline

 LESSON 1: INTRODUCTION & INTERNATIONAL HUMAN TRAFFICKING 101

 The opening lesson of the Prevention Project curriculum provides an introduction to the facts of human trafficking and focuses on the dimensions and realities of human trafficking internationally.
 The lesson plan includes stories and student interaction that address the following questions: What is human trafficking?
 Who does it affect?
 Where does it occur globally?
 Why and how does it occur?
 How are victims of human trafficking affected?
 The group activity of the lesson looks in-depth at trafficking in certain countries.
 Excerpts of this lesson were crafted by International Justice Mission.